DanielZhizhuoLi/DSCI560_project/Lab9/readme.md

-# PDFs Chatbot using Langchain, GPT 3.5 and Llama 2
+# PDFs Chatbox using LangChain and Hugging Face Inference
 This is a Python gui application that demonstrates how to build a custom PDF chatbot using LangChain and GPT 3.5 / Llama 2.

 ## How it works (GPT 3.5)
-1. The application gui is built using streamlit
+1. The application gui is built using react
 2. The application reads text from PDF files, splits it into chunks
-3. Uses OpenAI Embedding API to generate embedding vectors used to find the most relevant content to a user's question
+3. Uses Sbert embedding vectors used to find the most relevant content to a user's question
 4. Build a conversational retrieval chain using Langchain
 5. Use OpenAI GPT API to generate respond based on content in PDF